Wise Heart Collective

 Amy offers abundant gratitude for each and every one of her teachers, their teachers, and their teachers back & forward throughout time, her ancestors, her children, her colleagues, her past, present, and future students, and all deep wisdom lineages and traditions that benefit the highest good of all.

-Amy resides on ceded Kaskaskia land in mid-Ohio and wishes to honor the indigenous peoples who cared for this area before her.
-She honors the Yoga, Hindu, Asian, Usui Reiki, South Asian, Christian Mystic, Buddhist, & Celtic spiritual traditions from which she draws wisdom, support, courage, and energy.
+Amy resides on Kaskaskia land in mid-Ohio and wishes to honor the indigenous peoples who cared for this area before her.
+She honors the Yoga, Hindu, Asian, Usui Reiki, South Asian, Christian Mystic, Buddhist, & Celtic spiritual traditions from which she draws wisdom, support, courage, strength, and energy.

 A Note from Amy

 I am not alone.
 And I have not created this space by myself.
-This work of my life would not be possible without the loving and sacrificial support of my parents when I was young and the consistent and fierce encouragement of my partner throughout our relationship, the glowing & endlessly illuminating presence of my children, and my dear friends and colleagues who are living the work of their own lives while inspiring and supporting mine.
+This work of my life would not be possible without the loving and sacrificial support of my parents when I was young and the consistent and fierce encouragement of my partner throughout our relationship, the glowing & endlessly illuminating presence & action of my children, and my dear friends and colleagues who are living the work of their own lives while inspiring and supporting mine.

 The love I am able to give and receive feels boundless, and I am in deep gratitude to you all,